I covered the subject in a video. I spoke too fast, I think. It’s worth looking at though.

 Simply put we are subtracting the overall luminosity of the “Target” using the Source Layer’s overall luminosity, or grey value.

 I am not entirely sure what numbering system is used in Apply Image, as Adobe does not divulge this type of information.
 For all, we know it could be a mixture of integer methods.

-But, using the 0-255 system works well to explain with this scenario, where zero is black, and 255 is white, even if it’s not the Integer system Adobe actually uses.
+But, using the 0-255 system works well to explain with this scenario, where Zero = black, and 255 = White, even if it’s not the Integer system Adobe uses.